tathagatapain/Customer-Churn-Analysis-and-Prediction/README.md

 The performance of the models was evaluated using a variety of metrics, including accuracy, precision, recall, and F1-score.
 The results of the evaluation showed that the models were able to accurately predict churn with a high degree of confidence.

-# Model Deployment

-The final step in the project was to deploy the model to a production environment.
-This involved using the Flask web framework to create a web application that allows users to input customer data and receive predictions about their churn risk.

 # Instructions

 To run the project, follow these steps: